michaelbragg/2014.coventrysportsawards.co.uk/readme.md

 Visit the url [localhost:3000](http://localhost:3000/) to view the site.

-### Deploy to staging server

-All commits and merges to the `stage` branch that pass our CI tests will be automaticly deployed to our production server.

 ### Deploy to production server

 All commits and merges to the `master` branch that pass our CI tests will be automaticly deployed to our production server.